subsquid/docs/docs/deploy-squid/pricing.md

 ### Collocated (development) squids

-Collocated squids share the compute resources and thus their performance is NOT guaranteed.
+Collocated squids share compute resources and thus their performance is NOT guaranteed.
 We do not recommend using collocated squids in production, but it's a good fit for development and testing.
 Compute is billed at a flat rate of `$0.02/hr` (`~$15/mo`) per the collocated squid (API + processor + DB).
 It is not possible to additionally configure a collocated squid except for the storage.